-This so-called “techlash” at universities including Stanford and other traditional feeder colleges for big tech is putting increasing pressure on these firms to bring their operating values more in line with the potential hires they’re looking to pursue.
+The “techlash” at universities such Stanford and other traditional big-tech feeder colleges is putting increasing pressure on technology firms to bring their operating values more in line with the job candidates.

-Another hallmark of 2020 expected to affect tech recruitment in coming years is the rapid move to remote workforces, which has quickly reversed the decade-long trend of Millennials flocking to major cities to find jobs, and the skyrocketing rents that usually follow their arrival.
-The Bay Area has become one of the most expensive regions of the country to live in, but HBR writes that two-thirds of tech employees say they would leave the Bay Area if they could.
+Another hallmark of 2020 expected to affect tech recruitment in coming years?
+The pandemic forcing a rapid move to remote work.
+This development appears to have reversed the decade-long trend of Millennials flocking to major cities to find jobs, and the skyrocketing rents that usually follow their arrival.
+The Bay Area has become one of the most expensive regions of the country to live in, but Harvard Business Review (HBR) writes that two-thirds of tech employees say they would leave the Bay Area if they could.